ovh-ux/ovh-api-services/README.md

 ## Contributing

-You've developed a new cool feature ?
-Fixed an annoying bug ?
-We'd be happy to hear from you !
+You've developed a new cool feature?
+Fixed an annoying bug?
+We'd be happy to hear from you!

 Have a look in [CONTRIBUTING.md](https://github.com/ovh-ux/ovh-api-services/blob/master/CONTRIBUTING.md)